smileboywtu/smileboywtu.github.io/_posts/2016-03-13-python-get-system-default-app-related-a-mime-type.md

 registry under this key, this key merges *HKEY_CURRENT_USER*, *HKEY_LOCAL_MACHINE* so all the program that can open the program will all show here.

+for example, if you want to find all the programs that can open the .mp3 file, you just need to search all the class under HKEY_CLASSES_ROOT except .mp3 itself. the others will be the programs which can open mp3 file. after you get the program id, you can get the execute command. with that you can set the default open program under **HKEY_CURRENT_USER/Software/Microsoft/Windows/CurrentVersion/Explorer/FileExt /.mp3/UserChoice/Progid** or you can set it the default edit program under **/HKEY_CURRENT_USER/Software/Classes/.mp3/shell/edit/command**

 on mac you can read the **/Applications** for all the extentions inside .app with it's **.plist** file.